conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 ssl.protocol=TLSv1.3
 ```

-The truststore contains certificates from trusted Certificate Authorities (CAs) used to verify the Gateway's TLS certificate, which is stored in the keystore.
-[Find out more about jks truststores](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html).
+The truststore contains certificates from trusted Certificate Authorities (CAs) used to verify Gateway's TLS certificate, which is stored in the keystore.
+[Find out more about JKS truststores](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html).

 #### mTLS